JanHerca/urantiapedia/output/wikijs/en/help/github_assistant.md

 *Chief Editors* and *Assistant Editors* perform tasks 1-3. *Admins* perform tasks 4-9.

+Currently all the tasks of this phase except 2 have been completed.

 ![](/image/formats.png)

 ### Milestone II: Books, articles, study aids, schemas and indexes